memgraph/docs/mage/query-modules/python/gnn-link-prediction.md

 [![docs-source](https://img.shields.io/badge/source-link_prediction_with_gnn-FB6E00?logo=github&style=for-the-badge)](https://github.com/memgraph/mage/blob/link_prediction/python/link_prediction.py)

 ## Abstract
 Link prediction can be defined as a problem where one wants to predict if there is a link between two nodes in the graph.
 It can be used for predicting missing or future links in the evolving graph.
 Using the notation `G = (V, E)` for a graph with nodes `V` and edges `E` and given two nodes `v1` and `v2`, the link prediction algorithm tries to predict whether those 2 nodes will be connected, based on the `node features` and `graph structure`. `Graph neural networks` have been extremely often used lately for `node-classification` and `link-prediction` problems.
-They are extremely useful in numerous interdisciplinary fields of work where it is important to incorporate domain-specific knowledge to capture more fine-grained relationships among the data.
+They are extremely useful in numerous interdisciplinary fields of work where is important to incorporate `domain-specific` knowledge to capture more `fine-grained` relationships among the data.
 Such fields usually involve working with `heterogeneous` and `large-scale` graphs. `GNNs` iteratively update node representations by aggregating the representations of node neighbours and their representation from the previous iteration.
 Such properties make `graph neural networks` a great tool for various problems we in Memgraph encounter.
 If your graph is evolving in time, check [TGN model](https://github.com/memgraph/mage/blob/main/python/tgn.py) that Memgraph engineers already developed.

 ### Blog Posts